UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

 .. admonition:: Learning objectives

-   - Be abke to start IDEs from the command-line
+   - Be able to start IDEs from the command-line

       - Jupyter
       - VScode
       - spyder

 Introduction
 ------------